Robotic Surgery: A New Era in Medical Science

 Its drawbacks include:

-• Cost: Specialized tools and training make it more costly than standard surgery.
+• Cost: This type of surgery requires specialized tools and training, making it more expensive than standard surgeries.

-• Training: Robotic surgery requires specialist training, which may limit its availability.
+• Training: Robotic surgery requires specialized training, which may limit its availability.

-• Availability: Robotic surgery is not available in all hospitals, which may limit access for some patients.
+• Access: Unfortunately, robotics surgery may not be available in all hospitals, which may restrict access for some patients.

 Conclusion